 Following the probationary period, should performance fall below expectations, where appropriate, an informal discussion will be held with the student and recorded on ProMonitor or OneFile, and a Performance Improvement Plan (PIP) agreed with supportive measures and targets.
 A review will be scheduled after 2 weeks.
-Any PIPs for apprentices will be communicated with employers.
+Any PIPs for apprentices will be developed in conjunction with employers.